cgrandin/git-workshop/README.md

 ____
 # git-workshop

-git-workshop is a teaching repository
-Created by Chris Grandin on Feb 10, 2014
+git-workshop is a teaching repository created by Chris Grandin on Feb 10, 2014

 ---